agilepro/software-craftsmanship/docs/intro.md

 I expect that the first 20 or 30 posts will be material that I have collected in the past, and need simply a place to be stored.
 After that I hope to explore software craftsmanship issues that I encounter in my job of leading software development teams.

 Wish me luck!

-This entry was posted in [Uncategorized](https://agiletribe.purplehillsbooks.com/category/uncategorized/).
-Bookmark the [permalink](https://agiletribe.purplehillsbooks.com/2011/09/04/goals/ "Permalink to Goals").